front-end-foundations/session1/README.md

 ```

 Refresh the page and inspect the paragraph again.
 You should see the changes in the inspector’s Style and Layout tabs.

+###Box Sizing

+Boxes are additive by default.
+This means their width will be a combination of width, padding and border (margin is outside the box model).
+There is another sizing method that is often prefered called `border-box`.
+This method calculates the border and padding within the width and is simpler to work with.

 Add `box-sizing: border-box/content-box` to review box model options.
-(We will use the box-sizing property in future lessons.)

 ```html
 <style type="text/css" media="screen">
 p {